MinaSamir11/react-native-in-app-review/README.md

 react native in app review, to rate on Play store, App Store, Generally, the in-app review flow (see figure 1 for play store, figure 2 for ios) can be triggered at any time throughout the user journey of your app.
 During the flow, the user has the ability to rate your app using the 1 to 5 star system and to add an optional comment for play store only.
 Once submitted, the review is sent to the Play Store or App store and eventually displayed.

 ## Would you like to support me?
+ If you could help me cheer up, buying me a cup of coffee will make my life really happy and get much energy out of it.

 <a href="https://www.buymeacoffee.com/MinaSamir" target="_blank">
   <img